 The Company began recognizing sales of CoSense during the three months ended March 31, 2015.
+In addition, the Company began recognizing sales of NFI pulmonary resuscitation products during the three months ended September 30, 2015.

 The Company recognizes revenue when all of the following criteria are met:

-- · persuasive evidence of an arrangement exists; - · the sales price is fixed or determinable; - collection of the relevant receivable is probable at the time of sale; and - · delivery has occurred or services have been rendered.
+- persuasive evidence of an arrangement exists; - the sales price is fixed or determinable; - · collection of the relevant receivable is probable at the time of sale; and - delivery has occurred or services have been rendered.